WICG/Realms-Initialization-Control/README.md

 This problem has been a pain for security vendors for years.

 The web turns more and more complex, and telling good code from bad one becomes harder and harder.
-The incentive for security vendors to address this problem exists and the approach is continually explored and ivolving.
+The incentive for security vendors to address this problem exists and the approach is continually explored and evolving.

 However, among other things, the same origin concern is a major blocker in arriving at a resilient solution for runtime security for web applications.